 For the term involving the potential, using \eqref{3.63-2}--\eqref{3.63-1}, we see that

 which, together with \eqref{7.100}, \eqref{7.101}, and Lebesgue's dominated convergence theorem, yields that

 Substituting \eqref{3.123}--\eqref{7.105} into \eqref{7.63}, we conclude that $(\rho,\M,\Phi)$ satisfies \eqref{1.19-1}.
-By the Lebesgue theorem, we can weaken the assumption that $\bp\in C_0^2$ as $\bp\in C_0^1$.
+By the Lebesgue theorem, we can weaken the assumption that $\bp\in (C_0^2)^n$ as $\bp\in (C_0^1)^n$.

-Finally, we consider Poisson's equation.
+Finally, we consider the Poisson equation.
 Let $\xi(\mathbf{x})\in C_0^1(\mathbb{R}^n)$ be any smooth function with compact support.
 For any $t_2> t_1\geq 0$, we use \eqref{3.74}, \eqref{7.102}, and similar arguments as in \eqref{3.118}, and then pass limit $\v\rightarrow0+$ (up to a subsequence) to obtain

 Applying the Lebesgue point theorem, we obtain that, for {\it a.e.} $t\geq0$,

 Combining \eqref{7.106}--\eqref{7.108} together, we conclude that $(\rho,\M,\Phi)$ satisfies \eqref{1.19-2}. $ \Box$